pavithpr89/holbertonschool-shell/basics/README.md

-Script 1 : prints the current working directory of the project Script 2 : lists the current working directory files of the project
+Script 1 : prints the current working directory of the project Script 2 : lists the current working directory files of the project Script 3 : Goes to the home working directory